Ready for a Bike Ride? Check Out the Top 3 Health Benefits of Cycling

 So, now you know it: cycling is healthy 🙂 You are dying to climb on your bicycle and go, but aren’t sure how often you should go cycling per week?
 The answer is simple: “There is no such thing as too much if you ride at the right intensity,” said Gerhard Gulewicz.
 In fact, the best thing would be to leave the car in the garage and get around by bike instead.
 For instance, if you cycle 20 minutes to work and back every day, then within just five days you will have already completed three hours and 20 minutes of cardio training and thus strengthened your cardiovascular system.

 When you are starting out, try to go cycling for 30 minutes 2 times the first week.
 Then add a third 30-minute ride in the second week.
 In week 3, you can start to lengthen each ride by 5 to 10 minutes.
 You should wait a while before attempting any really long rides.
 And always remember the following rule: it’s not the distance that kills you, but the intensity.

 For your first bike ride, you should select a flat route and cycle for no longer than 30 minutes.
 In terms of intensity, you should choose a pace where you can easily breathe through your nose.

 “Many of you are probably thinking… 30 minutes?
 That’s nothing.
-But the fact is that cardio training is defined as at least 20 minutes of continuous physical activity, and 30 minutes on your first day is more than enough exercise,” said the cycling expert.
+But the fact is that cardio training is defined as at least 20 minutes of continuous physical activity, and 30 minutes on your first day is more than enough exercise,” said the Race Across America rider.
 “After your first ride, you want to feel like you could have easily kept going.
 This will make you even more excited about your next ride!”